rust-lang/book/second-edition/nostarch/chapter12.md

 ## Summary

-In this chapter, we've recapped on some of the major concepts so far and covered how to do common I/O operations in a Rust context.
+In this chapter, we’ve recapped on some of the major concepts so far and covered how to do common I/O operations in a Rust context.
 By using command line arguments, files, environment variables, and the `writeln!` macro with `stderr`, you're now prepared to write command line applications.
 By using the